xpl/skychat/README.md

 Does not work in Safari (due to lack of WebRTC support).
 Actually, it can work, if your disable the `hasNativeRTCSupport ()` check in JS code, but it will ask users to install a third-party plugin (developed by Skylink), and it can be quite disturbing.

 P.S.
-In the corner, there's fancy springy brush size adjust.
-Flip it inside out to chnge color randomly.
+In the corner, there's fancy brush size adjust.
+Flip it inside out to change color randomly.

 ## Live demo: [xpl.github.com/skychat](https://xpl.github.com/skychat)